This article documents the key aspects of the DSM design tokens import feature:

 DSM accepts any string token name.
-That said, if you’d like to take advantage of Style Dictionary’s default transformations of tokens into platform-specific files, you’d need to adhere to Style Dictionary's established naming convention.
+However, if you’d like to take advantage of Style Dictionary’s default transformations of tokens into platform-specific files, you’d need to adhere to Style Dictionary's established naming convention.

-You can change your design token names in bulk by using JSON editing in DSM.
+You can change your token names in bulk using JSON editing in DSM.

-Brand in the example directly above, follow these steps:
+Brand in the example above, follow these steps: